Corey Moore (safety): College career

-Georgia was the first school to offer Moore and he committed to them on January 30, 2010.
+The University of Georgia was the first school to offer Moore and he committed to them on January 30, 2010 during his junior year of high school.
 He later received offers from other schools, some of which included Auburn, Clemson, Memphis, North Carolina, Miami and Tennessee.

-Moore played safety and was a four-year letterman for the Georgia Bulldogs of the University of Georgia from 2011 to 2014.
+Moore played safety and was a four-year letterman for the Georgia Bulldogs from 2011 to 2014.
 He received the Erskine "Erk" Russell Football Scholarship each year from 2011 to 2013.

 He played in 12 games his freshman year in 2011, recording one tackle.
-He also blocked a punt against Coastal Carolina on September 17, 2011.
+Moore also blocked a punt against Coastal Carolina on September 17, 2011.
 He appeared in 14 games, starting one, his sophomore season in 2012 and totaled 14 tackles, one of which was a tackle for loss.
 His one start was on offense against Ole Miss.
 He was named a team captain for the Vanderbilt game.
 He also won one of the team's Most Improved Player Awards.

 Moore played in 12 games, starting seven, in 2013 and accumulated one sack, one interception, one pass breakup and 35 tackles, three of which were tackles for loss.
 He appeared in 12 games, with six starts, his senior year in 2014 and recorded one interception, two pass breakups and 26 tackles, two of which were tackles for loss.

-He appeared in 50 games during his college career and finished with totals of two interceptions, three pass breakups, one sack and 76 tackles, six of which were tackles for loss.
+Moore appeared in 50 games during his college career and finished with totals of two interceptions, three pass breakups, one sack and 76 tackles, six of which were tackles for loss.
 He majored in communication studies at Georgia.

 Professional career

+Pre-draft

-Moore was rated the 23rd best strong safety in the 2015 NFL Draft by NFLDraftScout.com.
+Moore was rated the 23rd best strong safety in the 2015 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that Moore would go undrafted and be a priority free agent.
 Zierlein also stated that Moore was a "Box safety who doesn't have the speed, range or cover skills to be a reliable, NFL back-end defender."

 Houston Texans

-After going undrafted in the 2015 NFL Draft, Moore signed with the Houston Texans on May 11, 2015.
-He was released by the team on September 5, he was then signed to the Texans' practice squad on September 8 and ultimately promoted to the active roster on December 29, 2015.
-He made his NFL debut and only appearance of the regular season on January 3, 2016, against the Jacksonville Jaguars, recording one special teams tackle.
+After going undrafted in the 2015 NFL draft, Moore signed with the Houston Texans on May 11, 2015.
+He was released by the team on September 5 and signed to the Texans' practice squad on September 8.
+He was later promoted to the active roster on December 29, 2015.
+Moore made his NFL debut and only appearance of the regular season on January 3, 2016, against the Jacksonville Jaguars, recording one special teams tackle.
 He also played in the team's AFC Wildcard game against the Kansas City Chiefs on January 9.